MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-for-powerbi.md

 ### Report details

 1. Name your report.
-1. Save your report in a workspace.
+1. Save your report to a workspace.
 It can be a different workspace than the one you started in.

     :::image type="content" source="media/kusto-for-powerbi/report-details.png" alt-text="Screenshot of report details showing the report's name and the workspace it will be saved in.
 The button titled Continue is highlighted.":::